wellyshen/react-cool-starter/README.md

 ## Script Commands

-I use [better-npm-run](https://github.com/benoror/better-npm-run) to manage the scripts in a better way, which also provides the compatibility of cross-platforms.
+I use [cross-env](https://github.com/kentcdodds/cross-env) to set and use environment variables across platforms.
 All of the scripts are listed as following:

 | `yarn <script>`        | Description                                                                      |
 | ---------------------- | -------------------------------------------------------------------------------- |